What is the Building Envelope?

 However, in this article, we focus on the building physics side of the building envelope.

-The building envelope otherwise known as the air barrier is defined in the section of the building fabric that separates the inside air volume from the outside environment.
+The building envelope, also known as the air barrier, refers to section of the building fabric that separates the interior air volume from the external environment.
 It includes the floor of the bottom floor, the walls/window facades and the ceiling of the top floor.
-Connectivity of the building to the ground is also considered outside.
+Any part of the building that connects directly to the ground is considered outside the air barrier.

-It’s important to understand where your air-tight envelope is located.
-False ceilings and false floors are NOT where your air barrier is located.
-The air barrier MUST also be accompanied with the insulation barrier as well.
-As an example, a commercial building with a metal deck roof and ceiling tiles would need to undertake remediation works behind the false ceiling to improve the overall performance of air tightness.
-Pressure testing should be conducted with ceiling tiles removed, to allow air pressure to spread evenly behind the false ceiling.
+It’s critical to identify exactly where your air-tight envelope is located.
+False ceilings and raised floors are not part of the air barrier.
+The air barrier must also align with the insulation layer.
+For example, in a commercial building with a metal deck roof and suspended ceiling tiles, remediation work may be required above the ceiling tiles to improve airtightness.
+Air leakage testing should be conducted with the tiles removed to allow pressure to distribute behind the false ceiling.

 The benefits of reducing the permeability rate of a building envelope are:

-- Reduction in the volume of air that requires conditioning which reduces heating and cooling costs.
+- Lower volume of air requiring conditioning – reduces heating and cooling costs

 - Improved indoor air quality